felipearpa/mypost/README.md

 * `androidx.compose.ui:ui`: It's used to display ui views to the user.
 * `androidx.hilt:hilt-navigation-compose`: It's used to navigate through views.
 * `com.google.accompanist:accompanist-swiperefresh`: It's used to permit swipe refresh gesture.
+* `androidx.room:room`: It's used to persist the posts.
+* `androidx.datastore:datastore-preferences`: It's used to persist some preferences.